LakshayaSinghal/Neural-Style-Transfer/how-to-use.md

     run script :
     >source script.sh

-3. navigate to the source folder :
-    > cd nst
-4. To perform Neural Style Transfer on your own images you can put the content and style image in the nst folder and run the following command
+3. You're all set! <br> To perform Neural Style Transfer on your own images **you can put the content and style image in the nst folder** and run the following command
     > python3 main.py

-    it'll ask you to specify the name of content and style images (including extensions like .png, .jpg, etc) and then run the style transfer.
+    it'll ask you to specify the name of content and style images (**including extensions** like .png, .jpg, etc) and then run the style transfer.
-    The resulting images will be saved in 'res' directory.
+    The **results will be saved in 'res' directory**.

-    if you run into any error regarding some DNN library or shared library not found, run the following command before running main.py
+    if you run into any error regarding some **DNN library or shared library not found**, run the following command before running main.py
     > export LD\_LIBRARY_PATH=LD_LIBRARY_PATH:$CONDA_PREFIX/lib/

 ---

-As a bonus point you can also run Style Transfer with hyperparameters of your choice.
+As a bonus point you can also **run Style Transfer with hyperparameters of your choice**.

 To do that run :